-In section 2 we provide a short description of the procedure, concentrating on the differences between the present application and K98.
+In Section 2 we provide a short description of the procedure, concentrating on the differences between the present application and K98.
 The rest of the paper deals with the verification of the product we developed.
-In section 3 it is compared with the National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) global atmosphere reanalysis (Kalnay et al. 1996), with a historical analysis of the Northern Hemisphere SLP (Trenberth and Paolino 1980), and with the analysis GMSLP2.1f of the U.K. Meteorological Office (Basnett and Parker 1997).
-In section 4 we use the analysis to estimate the SLP values at locations of a few land stations-Darwin, Tahiti, Reykjavik, and Gibraltar-in order to verify the results and theoretical error estimates against independent data.
+In Section 3 it is compared with the NCEP-NCAR global atmosphere reanalysis (Kalnay et al. 1996), with a historical analysis of the Northern Hemisphere SLP (Trenberth and Paolino 1980), and with the analysis GMSLP2.1f of the U.K. Meteorological Office (Basnett and Parker 1997).
+In Section 4 we use the analysis to estimate the SLP values at locations of a few land stations: Darwin, Tahiti, Reykjavik, and Gibraltar in order to verify the results and theoretical error estimates against independent data.
 We also produce and validate the analysis versions of the Souther Oscillation and North Atlantic Oscillation indices.
-Section 5 presents verification of more subtle features of the analysis, its representation of the longterm variability of SLP and SST, while section 6 discusses results and makes conclusions.
+Section 5 presents verification of more subtle features of the analysis, its representation of the long-term variability of SLP and SST, while Section 6 discusses results and makes conclusions.